It’s time to escape the clutches of SCORM

 The combination of an outdated file type with archaic learning management systems makes for a perfect shitstorm of horrible user experience.

-L&D teams tell us they don’t update their learning content, because of the time it takes to do so, and they dread being asked to create new learning, because they know how long it will take to set it up in their LMS.
-They tell us the accuracy of the limited data they do get is questionable.
-They tell us their LMS is so difficult to use they have to employ costly specialist LMS administrators to maintain their outdated systems.
+We hear from L&D designers who admit they leave typos uncorrected in live modules because the update-export-upload-reconfigure cycle is simply too painful.
+Teams tell us they dread being asked to create new content because they know how long the setup will take.
+They tell us the limited data they do get is often unreliable.
+They tell us their LMS is so difficult to administer that they have to hire specialist contractors just to keep it running.

 What options are there to SCORM?